isomerpages/mindef-sg101/resources/resource-packages/_posts/2024-03-16-post-Resource Page for The Conflict in the Middle East.md

 image: ""
 variant: markdown
 ---
-On 7 Oct 2023, Hamas launched a coordinated surprise offensive on Israel via land, air and sea, killing over 1,100 Israel civilians and military personnel, and taking over 200 hostages.
+On 7 Oct 2023, Hamas launched a coordinated surprise offensive on Israel via land, air and sea, resulting in the deaths of more than 1,100 Israelis, mostly civilians, and taking over 200 hostages.

-Israel's resulting invasion of Gaza has since claimed over 30,000 Gazan lives, including women and children.
+Israel's resulting invasion of Gaza has since claimed over 30,000 Gazan lives, including women and children, according to the health ministry in the Hamas-controlled territory.

 To better understand the situation in the Middle East and Singapore’s position, below are some useful resources for consideration.